Ar-Kareem/puzzle_solver/src/puzzle_solver/puzzles/hidoku/README.md

 # Hidoku (Puzzle Type #64)

+This is a dedicated solver for Hidoku.

+Below are the details of how to utilize the solver.
+In addition, the solver gives all possible solutions to the input thus it can be utilized to figure out if a single partial input board has multiple possible solutions.

+(The solver under the hood mainly utilizes the CP-SAT solver from Google OR-Tools)

 * [**Play online**](https://puzzlemadness.co.uk/hidoku/medium)

 The puzzle starts with a partially filled grid of numbers, and your aim is to fill the grid with unique integers such that you can draw a single continuous line from the number 1 to the number maximum number.